Tinkerforge/doc/source/Hardware/Bricklets/Dual_Relay.rst

 Test your Dual Relay Bricklet
 -----------------------------

-To test your Dual Relay Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For an installation guide click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+To test the Dual Relay Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
-The former is a bridge between the Bricks/Bricklets and the programming language API bindings (you need this in any case if you want to use the Bricks/Bricklets).
-The latter is only for testing purposes.
+The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.

-Connect your Dual Relay Bricklet to an arbitrary :ref:`Brick <product_overview_bricks>` over the supplied cable (see picture below).
+Connect the Dual Relay Bricklet to a
+:ref:`Brick <product_overview_bricks>` with the supplied cable (see picture below).

 .. image:: /Images/Bricklets/bricklet_dual_relay_master_600.jpg
    :scale: 100 %